Schemes to support employment

 Employment and training supports

-There are many employment and training schemes to help long-term unemployed people return to work.
-They are aimed at people who have been on certain social welfare payments for a specific period of time.
+The schemes are aimed at people on certain social welfare payments for a specific period.

 Impact on your social welfare payment